Enterprise Work · Built for Food

 • At the end of Phase 1, you have a clear picture of:

-• A prioritized roadmap for Phase 2
+• A prioritized roadmap for Phase 2 scoped to where you are, not a generic plan

 Phase 1 stands alone.
 You receive the findings and decide what to do with them.
-But in our experience, organizations that do the diagnosis rarely stop there β€” because the findings make it very hard to look away.
+But in our experience, once organizations see the full picture — what's working, what's limiting, and what's possible — the path forward becomes hard to ignore.

 Food Companies We've Worked With